forta-network/docs/docs/quickstart.md

 !!! info "Using @latest version"
     We recommend always initializing projects with `@latest` version to ensure you have the latest and greatest SDK features.
 Otherwise, you may end up using an older previously cached version.

 The `init` command will initialize a forta.config.json and a keyfile for you in the ~/.forta folder (you will be prompted for a password for the keyfile).
 The forta.config.json file will be used throughout the development lifecycle of your agents.
 Several files will also be created inside of your project folder, including a package.json file, tsconfig.json (for Typescript) and a src folder.
-Dependencies of the project will also be installed by running `npm install`.
+Dependencies of the project will also be installed for you by running `npm install`.

 !!! danger "Protecting your keyfile"
     Make sure you **do not forget the password** for your keyfile as we have no way to recover it!
 We also recommend keeping a backup of it.
 The keyfile is located in the ~/.forta folder and named in the format `UTC--<created_at UTC ISO8601>--<address hex>` (an example name would be `UTC--2021-07-12T01:37:55.270Z--577022b59d1c25623ac523fe78d2f6347b5c69f2`).
 This keyfile will primarily be used for publishing your agent.
 You can get the absolute path to your keyfile using the `npm run keyfile` command from the project folder.